-- 2. The study programme must give students advice regarding the continuation of studies in writing before the end of their first year of enrolment (12 months) in the foundation phase.
-Advice may be related not only to the continuation of the study programme, but also to the main subject the student may take.
-Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme will be terminated and that he or she will not be allowed to re-enrol in the same study programme. - 3.
-Advice regarding the continuation of studies is based on the student's results in the foundation year.
+3. Advice regarding the continuation of studies is based on the student's results in the foundation year.
 The Examination Board advises the institute director on advice regarding the continuation of studies to be given.
 This advice must take into account the student's personal circumstances.
 Students must report any personal circumstances to their study career counsellors or student counsellors the moment they occur.

 If the student misses the deadline for reporting special circumstances, the Examination Board will examine whether it was excusable for the student to miss the deadline for reporting those circumstances.
-Engaging in top-level sports activities by students who have been granted a TopClass Sport or Talent status are entitled is regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
-The practice of running a business of his or her own by student entrepreneurs who have been awarded student entrepreneur status, as defined in the Fontys student entrepreneur scheme, is also regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
+Engaging in top-class sports activities by students who have been granted a Top-Class Sport or Talent status are entitled is regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies can or will be deferred.
+A minimum number of credits these students must earn in order to be eligible for such postponement has been established.

+The practice of running a business of his own by student entrepreneurs who have been awarded student entrepreneur status, as defined in the Fontys Student entrepreneur scheme, is also regarded as a special circumstance, on the basis of which the delivery of advice regarding the continuation of studies is deferred.
 However, a minimum number of credits which must be achieved to qualify for that deferral may be specified for student entrepreneurs (see also paragraph 4 of this article).

-4. The student will be given positive study advice regarding the continuation of studies in the following cases: if earned 45 or more credits

-The student will be given a binding negative study advice regarding the continuation of studies in the following cases: if earned less than 45 credits
+4. The student will be given positive study advice regarding the continuation of studies if 52 of more credits have been obtained.
+The student will be given a binding negative study advice regarding the continuation of studies if less than 52 credits have been obtained.
+Students who have been granted a Top-Class Sport or Talent status as referred to in Article 32(3) must have earned at least 40 credits in order to be eligible for postponement of their study advice.

-The minimum number of credits which that must be achieved to qualify for that deferral for student entrepreneurs is 36
+The minimum number of credits which that must be achieved to qualify for that deferral for student entrepreneurs is 40 credits.

 - 5. Where there are special circumstances as defined in paragraph 3 of this article which may have had an influence on the credits the student obtained, the delivery of advice regarding the continuation of studies may be deferred until the end of the second year of enrolment or until the end of a shorter period.
-At the end of the second year or the shorter period, there will be a further review of whether the student has met the criteria as defined in paragraph 4. - 6.
+At the end of the second year or the shorter period, there will be a further review of whether the student has met the criteria for a positive study advice as defined in paragraph 4. - 6.
 Students who seek the termination of their enrolment during the first year of enrolment will be given a warning from the director stating his expectation that they may not be suitable for the study programme.
 The director must seek the advice from the Examination Board before doing so.
-The number of months of enrolment students have left before being given advice regarding the continuation of studies must also be determined in the event the student should decide to enrol in the same study programme at a later date (see also Article 35).
+The number of months of enrolment students have left before being given advice regarding the continuation of studies must also be determined in the event the student should decide to enrol in the same study programme at a later date (see also Article 35). - 7.
+A student who has completed his foundation year in the Dutch programme Communication is admissible to the second year of the English International Communication Management programme when he has demonstrated a B-2 level in mastering the English language.